-The FSD, for carrying out under water diving jobs including rescue and recovery, procured five Self-Contained Under Water Breathing Apparatus (SCUBA) sets at a cost of ' 47.37 lakh with two year's warranty (August 2015) under CDRRP.
+The FSD, for carrying out under water diving jobs including rescue and recovery, procured five Self-Contained Under Water Breathing Apparatus (SCUBA) sets at a cost of '47.37 lakh with two year's warranty (August 2015) under CDRRP.
 Scrutiny of the records revealed that FSD while forwarding the required technical specifications to the Project Implementation Agency (PIA) omitted to include (a) Spare Mouthpiece with half mask (b) Buoyance Compensating Device and (c) SCUBA cylinder filling adopter (tool kit), which were important to use the SCUBA sets.
-The FSD, informed (March 2016) PIA that the vital accessories of SCUBA sets in case of emergency/exigencies.
+The FSD, informed (March 2016) PIA that the vital accessories of SCUBA sets were not procured, which were inevitable to utilise SCUBA sets in case of emergency/exigencies.